What is Crayola ColorCycle?

 Can any markers be sent in or just Crayola brand markers?

 Crayola ColorCycle will accept all brands of plastic markers, not just Crayola markers.
 That includes dry erase markers and highlighters!
 ColorCycle will eliminate placing hundreds of tons of markers into landfills.

 Who can participate in the ColorCycle program?
 Is it available to schools outside of the United States?

-Any school, kindergarten through 12th grade in the contiguous 48 United States (excludes Hawaii, Alaska and Puerto Rico) and some areas in Canada can participate.
-Unfortunately, there are geographic areas that are not included at this time.
+Any school, kindergarten through 12th grade in the contiguous 48 United States (excludes Hawaii, Alaska and Puerto Rico)and some areas in Canada can participate.
+Unfortunately, there are geographic areas that are not included.
 Please check the ColorCycle registration page to see if your postal code is included in our Canadian program.

-Why are consumers, daycare centers and preschools not eligible to participate?
+Are daycare centers, homeschools and preschools eligible to participate?

-We are hoping to roll out the program to include home schools, daycares and preschools in the future.
-In the meantime, please feel free to contact your local school and if they are already participating, you can drop off your used markers there.
+Daycare centers, homeschools and preschools should contact their local school and, if they are already participating, drop off used markers there.
 If your local school is not participating, encourage them to do so by visiting www.crayola.com/colorcycle.

 How do I get a program started at my school?